Random attractors for 2D and 3D stochastic convective Brinkman-Forchheimer equations in some unbounded domains: Invariant Measures

-which shows \eqref{weak_lim10} and hence we conclude the proof of Theorem \ref{Main_theorem_1}. \end{proof} \begin{remark} For the SCBF equations \eqref{SCBF}, the results of this work, for $d=2$ with $r\geq1$, $d=3$ with $3<r\leq5$ and $d=r=3$ with $2\beta\mu\geq1$, can be proved in general unbounded domains also.
+\begin{remark} For the SCBF equations \eqref{SCBF}, the results of this work, for all the cases given in Table \ref{Table1}, can be proved in general unbounded domains or on the whole space also.
+The presence of Darcy's coefficient $\alpha>0$ in \eqref{SCBF} helps us to get such results.
 In that case, one has to take the norm defined on $\V$ space as $\|\u\|^2_{\V} := \|\u\|^2_{\H} + \|\nabla\u\|^2_{\H}$.
-Since the Stokes operator $\A$ is not invertible in general unbounded domains, one has to make changes in Assumptions \ref{assump1} and \ref{assump2} also.
-Instead of $\A^{-\delta}$, we need to take $(1+\A)^{-\delta}$.
-Under the above change in Assumptions \ref{assump1} and \ref{assump2} (which help us to prove Proposition \ref{SOUP1} in general unbounded domains) and with some minor changes in calculations, the results of this work hold true in general unbounded domains also. \end{remark} \begin{remark} Interestingly, the results of this work can be extend to whole domain for all $r\geq1$ in case of 2D and for all $r\geq3$ (for $r=3$ with $2\beta\mu\geq1$) in case of 3D with the same changes in Assumptions \ref{assump1} and \ref{assump2} discussed in Remark \ref{RemarkD} and minor changes in calculations. \end{remark}
+Since the Stokes operator $\A$ is not invertible in general unbounded domains or on the whole space, one has to make changes in Assumptions \ref{assump1} and \ref{assump2} also.
+Instead of $\A^{-\delta}$, one needs to take $(1+\A)^{-\delta}$.
+Under the above change in Assumptions \ref{assump1} and \ref{assump2} (which help us to prove Proposition \ref{SOUP1} in general unbounded domains) and with some minor changes in the calculations, the results of this work hold true in general unbounded domains and on the whole space also. \end{remark}

 {\bf Acknowledgments:} The first author would like to thank the Council of Scientific $\&$ Industrial Research (CSIR), India for financial assistance (File No. 09/143(0938)/2019-EMR-I).
 M. T. Mohan would like to thank the Department of Science and Technology (DST), Govt of India for Innovation in Science Pursuit for Inspired Research (INSPIRE) Faculty Award (IFA17-MA110).